siderolabs/talos/web/content/configuration/osd.md

 To configure `osd`, we will need:

 - static IP addresses for each node that will participate as a master
-- a root CA
-- and identity certificates for each node participating as a master signed by the root CA
+- and a root CA

 The following steps should be performed by a cluster owner.